-- Home composting requires 90% biodegradation within 12 months under temperatures between 20-30 degrees Celsius. - Industrial composting requires 90% level of biodegradation within 6 months under a temperature of 58 degrees Celsius.
+- ~ Home composting requires 90% biodegradation within 12 months under temperatures between 20-30 degrees Celsius. - ~ Industrial composting requires 90% level of biodegradation within 6 months under a temperature of 58 degrees Celsius.

-Explore remaking or upcycling technique using reclaimed products or materials:
+Explore remaking or upcycling techniques using reclaimed products or materials:

-- Document and communicate the proven nance of the reclaimed materials or proucts, or - Verify this process through a third-part certification (one example is R Cert by Redress)
+- Communicate the provenance of the reclaimed materials or products, or - Verify this process through a third-party certification (eg R Cert by Redress) - Sources include pre-loved, vintage, unso--old or damaged items, cutting scraps, or limited vintage or past season fabric.

-Design the product for recyclability, whe
+Design the product for recyclability, where:

-- The product is certified recyclable by a internationally recognised standard suc as Cradle to Cradle Product Gold or Pl num Standard; or

-- It is made using recyclable mono-mate and components, including threads an trims and without the use of any harmf finishes or surface treatments.
+- The product is certified recyclable by an internationally recognised standard such as Cradle to Cradle® Product Standard; or - It is made using recyclable mono-materials and components, including threads and trims, without the use of any harmful finishes or surface treatments.
+For example: - · 100% Cotton (Preferably Organic or Recycled) - · 100% Hemp - · 100% Linen - · 100% Polyester (Preferably Recycled) - · 100% Nylon 6 (Preferably Recycled) - >90% Wool (Preferably Organic, Recycled, RWS, ZQ)

+Design the product using materials and components which are easily recycled by a recycling partner through a specific takeback programme.
 For example:

-- 100% Cotton (Preferably Organic or Re cled)

-- · 100% Hemp

-- 100% Linen

-- 100% Polyester (Preferably Recycled)

-- 100% Nylon 6 (Preferably Recycled)

-- >90% Wool (Preferably Organic, Recyc RWS, ZQ)

-/es /e- Design the product using materials and components which are easily recycled by a recycling partner through a specific take- back programme.
-For example: ( rod- ty ' Teijin Eco-Circle (for Polyester products) Evrnu's NuCycl Aquafil's Econyl Regeneration System (for Nylon 6) ~ ~ ~ ere: Design the product for disassembly so that it can be: an Ich Plati- Easily modified; or Disassembled for remanufacturing and / or recycling erials nd ful Design the product for compostability, where: ecy- The product is certified compostable by an internationally recognised standard such as the Cradle to Cradle Product Gold or Platinum Standard or European standard EN 13432; or cled, Is made using only materials, components, threads and trims which are 100% certified compostable by an internationally recognised standard
+- ~ Teijin Eco-Circle (for Polyester products) - ~ Evrnu's NuCycl - Aquafil's Econyl Regeneration System (for Nylon 6) - ~ Samsara Eco (for Nylon 6,6 textiles) - ~ Infinited Fiber (for Cotton rich textiles) - ~ Circ (for Polycotton blends)

+Design the product for disassembly so that it can be:

+- ~ Easily modified; or - Disassembled for remanufacturing and / or recycling

+Design the product for compostability, where:

+The product is certified compostable by an internationally recognised standard such as the Cradle to Cradle Product Gold or Platinum Standard or European standard EN 13432; or

+Is made using only materials, components, threads and trims which are 100% certified compostable by an internationally recognised standard